-You also get a few more workouts and a higher max weight capacity (400 lbs. vs 375 lbs.)
+You also get a few more workouts and a few more resistance levels to choose from.

 Some of the other highlights include iFit Coach built right into the elliptical, which gives you even more specially designed workouts, tracking and sharing capability, training with personal trainers in various locations throughout the world and virtual runs with Google map integration.